Slaymish/my-digital-garden/src/site/notes/C++ Constructors and Destructors.md

 # Deconstructors

-- As soon as created object gets out of scope, destructor will be called
+- As soon as created object gets **out of scope**, destructor will be called
 - Eg at end of method its declared in

 ```C++